Skip to content

 Service Architecture

-All services are managed via systemd and controlled through jetson_cli.sh, a custom bash CLI wrapper.
+All services are managed and controlled through stream_cli.py, a custom Python CLI.

 Service Inventory